KohlbacherLab/dnpm-dip-deployment/README.md

 #### Persistence

 Data persistence by the backend uses the file system.

-Bind the directory meant for this purpose to the backend service's docker volume `/dnpm_data`.
+**TODO for You**: In `docker-compose.yml`, bind the directory meant for this purpose to the `backend` service's docker volume `/dnpm_data`.

 Depending on the permission set on this directory, you might have to explicitly set the system user ID for the docker process running the backend (see `services.backend.user` in `docker-compose.yml`).